pnp/cli-microsoft365/docs/docs/cmd/spo/list/list-set.md

 ## Options

-`-i, --id <id>`
-: Id of the list to update

 `-u, --webUrl <webUrl>`
-: URL of the site where the list to update is located
+: URL of the site

+`--id [id]`
+: ID of the list.
+Specify either id, title or url but not multiple.

-`-t, --title [title]`
+`--title [title]`
+: Title of the list.
+Specify either id, title or url but not multiple.

+`--url [url]`
+: Relative URL of the list.
+Specify either id, title or url but not multiple.

+`--newTitle [newTitle]`
-: The displayed title for the list
+: New title for the list

 `--allowDeletion [allowDeletion]`
 : Boolean value specifying whether the list can be deleted.
 Valid values are `true,false`